-It’s that time of the week again, where we do all work for you and come up with the most interesting articles, insights and plain shareable knowledge in… – you’ve guessed it – Email Marketing.
+It’s that time of the week again, where we do all work for you and come up with the most interesting articles, insights and plain shareable knowledge in… – you’ve guessed it – Email Marketing and more precisely, deliverability for today.

 This is supposed to be a real asset for your Email Marketing Strategy and a Knowledge Hub.
 In order to do that, we need to search, curate and provide the links to the most precious content around.